C3SL/hotmapper/README.md

 Where COMMAND can be:

-* create: Create a table using the mapping protocol.
+* create: Creates a table using the mapping protocol.

 ```bash
 $ python manage.py create <table_name>